Valuing Minor Leaguers

-We should note, however, that prospects have a much wider range of outcomes.
+We should note, however, that by that we mean “consistent” in an aggregate sense — individual cases will vary.
+That’s because prospects have a much wider range of outcomes.
 A few will become stars; some will become productive major leaguers, but not stars; and a large majority of them will never make it to the big leagues.
-We don’t attempt to predict those outcomes; rather, we follow a probabilistic approach.
+We don’t attempt to predict those outcomes; rather, we follow a probabilistic approach such that over time, the outcomes align with our approach.
 Just as a major rating service will apply a future value rating to them (typically on the 20-80 scale), we apply an equivalent trade value, in which that range of outcomes is baked.

 What you may notice is that the prospect pool follows a long-tail model.
 Because the blue-chip prospects at the top of a team’s farm system have both a much higher probability of making the majors and becoming productive at that level, they carry a disproportionately higher trade value.
 Further, position players have higher valuations than pitchers due to the difference in injury risk.

 The values then drop off at a fairly steep rate from there, until you get to the long tail of players who have low probabilities of either making the bigs and/or becoming productive.
 Their values are often in the low single digits, or even less.
 And there are a lot of them.
 At that end of the scale, you’ll find a lot of marginal pitching prospects.